GPT, But Backwards: Exactly Inverting Language Model Outputs: Results

-\paragraph{Search Efficiency.} Figure \ref{fig:exact_vs_epochs} reports the ratio of exact inversions against the number of iterations.
-Here, we use the full Random dataset and compare the performance of SODA on inputs of different lengths ( $n\in[1,10]$).
-As expected, reconstructing longer inputs is harder and may take thousands of iterations to see progress.
-At the same time, SODA appears to be able to reconstruct even relatively long input sequences ($n\in[9,10]$), as long as it is given enough iterations to converge.
-Whether this trend continues for $n>10$ and $t>100K$ remains to be established.

-Interestingly, SODA explores only a tiny fraction of the search space.
-In this experiment, the language model $f$ has vocabulary size $|\mathcal{V}|=50257$.
-For inputs of length $n=2$, a brute-force approach would be able to cover only $0.004\%$ of the $|\mathcal{V}|^2$ search space in $100K$ iterations.
-Instead, SODA always finds the exact solution in less than $1K$ attempts.

-\paragraph{Input Token Position.} Figure \ref{fig:exact_vs_pos} shows which token positions $x_i$ of the input sequences are easiest for SODA to invert.
-More specifically, we report the ratio of solved instances -- per token -- after 100K SODA iterations.
-Compared to Figure \ref{fig:exact_vs_epochs}, the reported ratios are larger, since it is easier to reconstruct a few individual tokens compared to the full sequence.

-Crucially, SODA is more successful at reconstructing the first and last tokens $x_1,x_n$ of the input sequence than other token positions.
-On the one hand, we believe that the output logit distribution retains most of the information about $x_n$, thus allowing us to reconstruct it more easily.
-On the other hand, the reason why we observe the same phenomenon for $x_1$ is unclear.
-In our experience, other optimisation methods exhibit the same behaviour.
-As things stand, the middle token positions represent our major bottleneck towards improving the overall success rate of exact inversion.

 \paragraph{In-Distribution vs Out-of-Distribution Performance.} Table \ref{tab:fluency_table} compares the performance of SODA at reconstructing random or natural inputs.
 Here, we discriminate between natural language inputs that are part of the training set of $f$ -- thus in-distribution (ID) -- and natural language inputs that differ in style and theme -- thus out-of-distribution (OOD).
-Furthermore, we evaluate whether adding a fluency penalty to the loss function has any impact on SODA (see Section \ref{sec:objective_func}).
+Furthermore, we evaluate whether adding a fluency penalty to the loss function has any impact (see Section \ref{sec:setting}).

 Our main finding is that natural language inputs are easier to invert than random ones and, amongst them, ID inputs are easier than OOD.
-We speculate that the output logits of the ID case retain more information about the original input $x$, since the language model $f$ was explicitly trained to model these samples.
-At the same time, the fluency penalty has only a minor impact on natural language inputs, while it degrades the performance on random ones.
-As such, we recommend using it only when the developer can assume that the input is something that a user would write.
+We speculate that the output logits of the ID case contain more information about the original input $x$, since the language model $f$ was explicitly trained to model these samples.
+At the same time, the fluency penalty has only a minor impact on natural language inputs, while degrading the performance on random ones.
+As such, we recommend using it only when the developer can assume that the input is something natural that a user would write.